ArtemSova/Harvard_CS50W_Project0_Search/README.md

 # CS50W-Project0-Search
- First assignment of CS50 Web Programming.
+ First assignment of CS50 Web Programming with Python and JavaScript.
  ___

 ## Project objective.